Featured Post

 "Just seeing the sights..."
 Webster answered cryptically.
 He seemed confused, uncertain, lost...
 He sort of mumbled, possibly in a kind of daze or daydream.

-"I'm going to down to the Galata Port area on the Bosphorus, where big ships dock.
+"I'm going to go down to the Galata Port area on the Bosphorus, where big ships dock.
 If you have no specific plans, join me if you like," I said.
 Webster did so.

 At the port, a gigantic and very modern looking cruise ship was docked.
 Its stairway or "gangplank" was invitingly down, daring us to board.